scholacantorum/public-site/home/index.md

 meet our new Artistic Director, Buddy James, a longtime fan of Schola with fresh and exciting ideas for our 2019–2020 season.

-Jazz and Big Band lovers won’t want to miss our first concert of the season, when we introduce you to Duke Ellington’s rarely-performed _[Sacred Concert](/concerts/schola-swings)_.
-It’s infused with jazz, sacred themes and even includes a tap dancer!
+Our audiences were thrilled with our first concert of the season, when we introduced them to Duke Ellington’s rarely-performed _[Sacred Concert](/concerts/schola-swings)_.
+It’s infused with jazz, sacred themes and even includes tap dancing!

 The [holiday season concert](/concerts/the-joys-of-christmas) is a fresh look at this magical holiday, with a performance of Kirke Mechem’s _Seven Joys of